harrywynnwill/news-api/README.md

 ## Esquimo Tech Test- News App (API)

+# Prerequisites
+Linux - tested on Ubuntu 18 (might work on mac)
+Go version 1.12 (might run on 1.11 - requires go mod)
+Docker (I am running v.
+19.03.2)

+# Installation

+1. Install and start the DB.
+It is a mysql docker container.

+    * `chmod +x start.db`
+    * `./start.db`

+    ...
+Wait until its up

+2. Compile and run the app.

+    * `go build main.go` - compile
+    * `./main` - run the app! (will run the migrations on start up)

+3. Seed the DB with news sources.

+    * `chmod +x seed-db.sh`
+    * `./seed-db.sh`

+# Design

+Designed in a micro-services (within monolith) pattern, As we scale, we can break the app up and scale it horizontally.
+The services and repos are programmed to interface and implemented as singletons.
+Down the line we can generate clients for our extracted services and easily break the app up.

+I focused on delivering value.
+I have taken a pragmatic approach to testing in order to deliver the API.
+We could do with some integration tests and probably more unit tests.
+Any logic that is not simple object mapping I have unit tested.

+I would like to have added a cache layer but ran out-of-time.
+I would have implemented the cache on the GET news/:id route.

+There is also no security on the app.

+# Spec

+_inline comments in italics_

 Our client wants to be able to read news articles from a provided feed that can be shown in a mobile app.
 They already have another team working on the app itself, but need help with the backend API.

-For context, the mobile app has the following functionality:
+For context, the mobile to achieveapp has the following functionality:
 - Load news articles from a public news feed

-     &#x2611; *Endpoint added to load news articles from both RSS feeds with separate parsers to handle the difference in XML*
+     &#x2611; *Endpoint added to load news articles from both RSS feeds, separate parsers to handle the difference in XML*

 - Display a scrollable list of news articles